 The competition arena must be enclosed with entrances and exits that should be shut while the horse is within the arena.
 The indoor arena usually measures 20m x 60m while outdoor arenas measure 50m x 80m.

-In the Dressage event, clothing and equipment must be formal.
+event, clothing and equipment must be formal.
 Horses could have their manes plaited to the left, with their forelock and tail unplaited.
 Riders can also choose not to braid their horse's mane.
 Decorations like ribbons are not permitted in the plaits.
 The horse's coat may be trimmed and cleaned before the competition.

 Dressage riders need to dress formally in pale-coloured breeches and a white shirt with a stock tie.
 White gloves, tall dress boots and a black riding jacket must be worn.
 Riders with long hair must wear it in a bun.
 Helmets must be inspected before riders are allowed to enter the event.